 In the afternoon, cross the bridge to get over to Key Biscayne and Bill Baggs Cape Florida State Recreation Area for a meander among the mangroves and to visit the historic lighthouse.

-As the sun sets, head back to South Beach for a slap-up Haitian meal – perhaps with a rum or two – at Tap-Tap
+As the sun sets, head back to South Beach for a slap-up Haitian meal – perhaps with a rum or two – at Tap-Tap.

 Top end: The Tides at South Beach is the choice if you want to experience a touch of Miami luxury with a boutique feel.
 Think Art Deco vintage meets coastal cool, topped off with ocean views.

 Mid-range: The Princess Ann Hotel offers clean and simple rooms.
 It is just a short stroll away from South Beach – but without the high price-tag that is usually attached to the hotels there.

 Budget: The Freehand Hostel is a reinvention of the historic Indian Creek Hotel, one of Miami Beach’s classic 1930s Art Deco buildings.
 Just one block from the beach, it has both shared and private rooms.
-Everglades (Shutterstock)

 Stay, for a day – but then head further afield.
 There’s plenty more to see around the city.

 For starters, there are two national parks within easy striking distance: Biscayne and Everglades.
 The former is a sprawling reef system where you can join guided canoe and kayak tours.
 The latter is the USA’s largest subtropical wilderness, a vast network of mangrove forest and wetlands where you can enjoy one of the most classic Florida experiences: watching alligators slice through the water and birds wading in the shallows as you zip by in an airboat.